Tatshenshini-Alsek Provincial Park: Geography and geology

+Ecology

+Fauna

 Tatshenshini-Alsek Park supports a large grizzly bear population.
-A green area that cuts through a barrier of mountain and ice connects coastal and interior grizzly bear populations and provides a perfect habitat.
+A green area that cuts through a barrier of mountain and ice connects coastal and interior grizzly bear populations and provides valuable habitat.
 The park is the only Canadian home of the glacier bear.
 This extremely rare blue-grey colour phase of the black bear is found only within the park and just over the border into the United States.

 As well as bears, Tatshenshini-Alsek Park also supports Dall's sheep, and exceptional numbers of mountain goats, Kenai moose, grey wolves, eagles (bald and golden), falcons (peregrine and gyr), and trumpeter swans.
 Along the coastline, sea lions and humpback whales can be seen.